eobolo/alu_html-and-css-contest/README.md

 The University Alumni Events website aims to provide a platform for university alumni to stay connected with their alma mater and participate in upcoming events.
 The website facilitates alumni engagement by categorizing events into Professional Development and Campus Events, allowing alumni to easily find events that align with their interests.

 **Trademark.**

-Name: AlumniConnect:Is a website designed for university alumni to check and participate in upcoming events.
+Name: AlumniConnect is a website designed for university alumni to check and participate in upcoming events.

 **Features.**